 Stress-Free Feeding for the Festive Period

 Please stop worrying about this.
 It’s about having patience and being persistent at offering new foods.
-Children around the age of one (but it can differ and sometimes come later) often lose interest in new foods and go for very simple foods or foods with fun textures like crunchy foods a.k.a. crisps and crackers!
+Children around the age of one (but it can differ and sometimes come later) often lose interest in new foods and go for simple foods or foods with fun textures like crunchy foods, a.k.a. crisps and crackers!

-Try not to compareDon’t compare with your neighbour or friend’s sister’s baby and what they are eating, or take to heart anyone’s unsolicited advice.
-Everyone seems to have an opinion on weaning and feeding your children, often meant with the best intent– but you know your kid best, and this leads me on to the next point...
+Try not to compareDon’t compare with your neighbour or friend’s sister’s baby and what they are eating, or take anyone’s unsolicited advice to heart.
+Everyone seems to have an opinion on weaning and feeding your children, often meant with the best intent– but you know your kid best, which leads me to the next point...

 Responsive feeding is key

-We all know when they are hungry as they don’t keep quiet for long, but we often don’t recognise signs of fullness or lack of hunger and can often just give them a snack to feed on mindlessly as entertainment, not as a source of nutrition.
-Be sure to watch out for signs that they are not hungry: turning their heads away, or refusing food are things to watch out for.
+Babies and young children have a stronger sense of satiety, i.e. knowing when they are hungry and when they are not.We all know when they are hungry, as they don’t keep quiet for long, but we often don’t recognise signs of fullness or lack of hunger and can often give them a snack as entertainment, not as a source of nutrition.
+Be sure to watch out for signs that they are not hungry: turning their heads away or refusing food.

 Variety is key

-It is so desponding to have food refused and can be so much easier to give them something you know they will like, but the more you do this the more your child will know to refuse new foods in order to get to the food they love.
+It is so desponding to have food refused.
+It can feel so much easier to give your baby something you know they will like, but the more you do this, your child will learn to refuse new foods to get to the food they love.

 Portion sizesThis can be so confusing as each child is different.
-At the start, it can literally be a few teaspoons (which they end up actually eating, the rest wolfed down by the family dog, or down your top), but from then on there are no set rules.
-It is better to give smaller portions which not only look less intimidating but also mean less waste.
+At the start, it can literally be a few teaspoons (which they end up eating, the rest wolfed down by the family dog, or down your top), but there are no set rules.
+It is better to give smaller portions that look less intimidating and mean less waste.

 Make life easy on yourself

-You do not need to spend weekends batch cooking, unless you want to or enjoy it.
-However, I am a big fan of freezing leftovers, and also cooking extra portions of your vegetables in the evening, and giving it to them the next day (with a little dip or drizzled in olive oil or a bit of grated cheese).
-Quick foods that you can eat yourself are great and give you more time to do other things.
-If you want a sandwich or salad for lunch, just give them components of that.
-Eggs: whether scrambled, boiled or made into eggy bread frittatas or omelettes are a quick meal and a regular saviour in our house.You do not have to make special meals for your little ones.
-They love spices and stronger flavours, just watch for the salt, but make that Chilli Con Carne or curry.
-Keep the fiery chilli’s out until later, but all those lovely warming spices like paprika, cumin or turmeric are fantastic for little ones to explore.
+Fast foods that you enjoy are great and give you more time to do other things.
+You do not need to spend weekends batch cooking unless you want to or enjoy it.
+However, I am a big fan of freezing leftovers and cooking extra portions of your vegetables in the evening and giving them to them the next day (with a bit of dip or drizzled in olive oil or grated cheese).

+If you want a sandwich or salad for lunch, give them components of that.
+Whether scrambled, boiled or made into eggy bread frittatas or omelettes, eggs are a quick meal and a regular saviour in our house.You do not have to make special meals for your little ones.
+They love spices and stronger flavours; watch for the salt, but make that Chilli Con Carne or curry.
+Keep the fiery chilli out until later, but all those lovely warming spices like paprika, cumin or turmeric are fantastic for little ones to explore.

 Make snacks countSnacking is an excellent opportunity to get something good in.
-Spread a source of protein on those rice cakes/ oatcakes – a nut butter, cream cheese or hummus.
-Keep cut carrots in a tupperware with water in the fridge for an emergency veggie snack, or take out individually wrapped cheeses and seeds with you— good for you on the go and your children!
+Keep cut carrots in a tupperware with water in the fridge for an emergency veggie snack, or take out individually wrapped cheeses and seeds with you— good for you and your kids on the go!
+Spread a source of protein on rice cakes, like nut butter, cream cheese or hummus.